shimmer0909/Auto-Waypoint-Navigation/README.md

 **It waits until:**
 1. Nav2 reaches the waypoint
-2. Then waits for the next waypoint from the generator
+2. Generator is notified of completion by /waypoint_reached subscriber
+3. Generator creates next waypoint and tells executor

 ### 6️⃣ Nav2